scalajs-io/tough-cookie/README.md

 //=> cookie: {"key":"key1","value":"value1","creation":"2017-02-08T06:25:57.717Z"}
 ```

-#### Artifacts and Resolvers
+### Artifacts and Resolvers

-To add the Moment binding to your project, add the following to your build.sbt:
+To add the `ToughCookie` binding to your project, add the following to your build.sbt:

 ```sbt
 libraryDependencies += "io.scalajs.npm" %%% "tough-cookie" % "2.3.2"